Guava Psidium guajava L

 Guava

-Pink X Supreme is the best hybrid for South Florida.
+Ruby Supreme is an excellent hybrid for South Florida.
 Very tasty and resistant to insects and diseases.
 Excellent fruit yields in summer months.
 Small, roundish fruit.
 Skin greenish-yellow.
 Flesh dark pinkish-orange.
 Tree bushy, low growing, with vigorous branches drooping outward.
-Guava trees are more flood tolerant than most other Sub Tropical Fruit Trees.

 Tip: If your Guava tree is at least one year old and it has not flowered you should prune the tree!
 Pruning stimulates flower production and of course produces fruit!
 It's a good idea to prune any suckers that emerge from the base of the tree.